SahilGadge/Daily-Report-Generator-using-Pandas/README.md

 Using pandas to generate daily report by using data from 4 excel files.
 Performing various operations on them and in the end combining generated information in one excel file.

 ### This repository consists of files required to combine data from different excel files into one.
-Also, how to format generated excel using xlsx writer.
+Also, how to format generated excel file using xlsx writer.